Paulsboro, New Jersey: 18th century

 Paulsboro is the home of Fort Billingsport, the first land purchase made by the United States, acquired on July 5, 1776, the day after the signing of the Declaration of Independence.

 19th century

+Samuel P. Paul House, home of the borough’s namesake, was constructed in 1810.

 Paulsboro is the location of the Tinicum Island Rear Range Light house, first lit on the night of December 31, 1880.

 20th century

 In 1997, a local citizens' group was established with the purpose of providing tours and public access to the structure.
 The lighthouse is one of New Jersey's few publicly accessible aids to navigation and is the centerpiece of Paulsboro's cultural revitalization.

 The East Jefferson Street Railroad Bridge over Mantua Creek was built in 1917 and rebuilt in 1940 for the Pennsylvania-Reading Seashore Lines (PRSL).
 It is now part of Conrail's Penns Grove Secondary.